Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

 app/console kuma:translator:import --locales=nl,fr,de
 ```

-How does the caching works?
+How does the cache work
 -------------------------------------

 Translations are stored in a database, but cached when not running in debug mode.